Top 10 Yorkshire Cookery Schools

 The Grand, York, North Yorkshire YO1 6GD

 DON’T MISS – our exclusive Cookery School at The Grand, York offer.
-For a limited time get 25% off full and half-day cookery classes, as well as their 3-day Culinary Expertise Package
+For a limited time get 15% off full and half-day cookery classes

 First, take a chef that has travelled all around the world cooking for high profile rock stars, then add a barn converted into a kitchen, on a farm that provides fresh vegetables and herbs to those that are learning to cook, and what do you get?
 Well, one of the most unique Yorkshire cookery schools you’ll find in the UK.
 Headed up by chef Sarah Muir, The Arches brings you a cooking experience like no other.
 You’ll find yourself cooking international cuisine in the middle of the rolling green hills of Grinkle Park Farm, where top-notch Italian, Mediterranean, and other fantastic cuisines are just waiting to be explored!